rbkgarcia/Hello_World.java/README.md

 # Overview

-  {This is my first program in Java.
+  This is my first program in Java.
 I'm trying to accomplish an understanding of this language to develop myself as a
   Web developer.
-Learning Java is a goal I have set to further improve my abilities and learning.}
+Learning Java is a goal I have set to further improve my abilities and learning.

   This program prints "Hello World"